ezlifebio/ezlifebio.github.io/_posts/2020-07-24-new-efirm-articles.md

 author: "EZLife Bio"
 ---

-Three exciting new papers have been published on the EFIRM technology, again showing EFIRM's immense viability as a tool for liquid biopsy of cancer.
+Three exciting new papers have been published on the EFIRM technology, continuing to show EFIRM's immense viability as a tool for liquid biopsy of cancer.

 ## EFIRM for Monitoring of Lung Cancer Mutations